constfun/enyo.Signal/README.markdown

         enyo.log("Hello " + helloWhat + "!");
     }

-By default the Signal component will re-use its enyo component _name_ as the name of the signal itself.
+By default, the Signal component will re-use its enyo component _name_ as the name of the signal itself.
 In the rare cases where you need to name your enyo component different from the signal, you can supply the component name and the signal name explicitly:

     {